 Retirees must provide each dependent's name, date of birth, and state the dependent's relationship to the enrolled retiree.

 Retirees who do not enroll during open enrollment are able to enroll during the next open enrollment period.

 No. The end of COBRA is considered a permitting event which allows the member to enroll in the Retiree Vision Plan within 60 days of the COBRA termination date.
 Contact CalHR at

 Retirees may cancel their plan during an annual open enrollment period if they have met their 12-month minimum enrollment period.
 The cancellation is effective January 1 of the following year.
 Retirees may also only cancel their plan coverage during a qualifying COBRA event or a qualifying life change event.

-No–only State of California (non-CSU) retirees and eligible dependents may in enroll in this plan.
-CSU Retirees, please contact your former benefits office (Chancellor's Office) for additional information and to express interest in obtaining a VSP eye care plan
+No–only State of California (non-CSU) retirees and eligible dependents may enroll in these plans.
+CSU Retirees, please contact your former benefits office (Chancellor's Office) for additional information and to express interest in obtaining a VSP eye care plan.

 No–premiums remain the same until through December 31 of the following year.